paarangat/paarangat/README.md

 ### hey, i'm paarangat 👋

 ```
-i like systems. especially the quiet ones.
+i like building EVERYTHING. whenever I try to bring something to life, its makes me happy!
-i code agentically. claude code, daily.
+i code agentically using claude code, daily.
-built things on the internet. can't seem to stop.
 ```

 #### where i've shipped